On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 It’s inevitable that we must discuss steroids when talking about Sylvester Stallone’s physique.

 Or any other Hollywood actor, for that matter.

-However, in 2008 Sly was arrested in Australia for possession of human growth hormone.
+In 2008, he was arrested in Australia for possession of human growth hormone.

-“HGH is nothing.
+“HGH is nothing,” states Sly.

-Anyone who calls it a steroid is grossly misinformed.
+“Anyone who calls that a steroid is grossly misinformed.
 Testosterone, to me, is so important for a sense of well-being when you get older.
 Everyone over 40 years old would be wise to investigate it because, mark my words, in ten years it will be over the counter.”

 Sly On Diet And Junk Food

 Sly puts a new spin on the phrase “extreme diet”.